Michael-Stout/Capstone-Project-CTU-13-M24-/README.md

 |                    |                                                                                                          |                  |          |                 |                  |               |           |               |                |            |          |  [   1 1632]]      |

+---

+## Section 7:

+### Overview of Scaled Metric Plots
+Objectives
+1. Write a comprehensive report on the information in this log.
+2. Follow the README.md format below
+3. Link to the plots from the log to the sections of my code.
+4. The plot paths are [plot_name](./plots/plot_name].png
+5. Group each machine learning model as its own subsection with plots and give an explaination of the stregnths and weaknesses
+6. Exame the Section 7 data, and give a comprensive overview of the KNN performance.

+The dataset represents real botnet traffic mixed with normal traffic and background traffic.
+Scenario 11 specifically captured the behavior of Rbot, which was a family of malware known for its backdoor capabilities and use in creating botnets.

+Data Analysis

 ### Overview of Scaled Metric Plots
 In Section 6, we compare each model’s performance metrics on a shared (scaled) axis, allowing us to quickly identify strengths (high or near 1.0) and weaknesses (low or near 0).
 The following observations derive from these plots: